 Prefer something hypoallergenic?
 Try these Limited Ingredient Treats!

 Mini Training Dog Treats Recipe

 Training treats are a must for positive reinforcement dog training but it can be hard to find just the right ones in the store.

 For one thing, they always seem to be made for chihuahuas!

 While we don’t need big treats for our big dogs, we definitely want to do more than just fill half of their tooth!

-Another problem: store-bought treats are loaded with preservatives and unnecessary fillers.
+Another problem: if you look at the ingredients on any store-bought dog training treat, you’ll see that it’s loaded with preservatives and unnecessary fillers.

 By making them yourself, you not only control the ingredients but also the size.

 Now, let’s check out the recipe.
 Keep reading after because I have some tips on choosing ingredients and making this a hypoallergenic treat.